bgelb/ft8r/ARCHITECTURE.md

 - File: `demod.py`
 - Key function: `decode_full_period(samples_in, threshold)`

-Calls the candidate search, applies both fine synchronization methods, demodulates, LDPC‑decodes, and text‑decodes each valid message.
+Calls the candidate search, applies refined (quadratic) fine synchronization, demodulates, LDPC‑decodes, and text‑decodes each valid message.
 Each successful decode returns a dictionary with `message`, `score`, `freq`, and `dt`.

 ### Performance tuning and profiling